orta/chairs/README.md

-		chairs rm   [name]        delete the files for the chair. chairs open               open the current app folder in Finder. chairs list               list all the current docs in working directory.
+		chairs rm   [name]        delete the files for the chair. chairs open               open the current app folder in Finder. chairs list               list all the current docs in working directory. chairs sync               takes the app from the *currently open* sim, and send it to all other sims.

 ## Problems?